 An Interview with Chef Bob Tam of Bitter and Twisted

-Chef Bob Tam’s background guides his global bar menu at Bitter & Twisted Cocktail Parlour in downtown Phoenix.
-He was born in Kowloon, Hong Kong, and moved with his family of eight to San Francisco in the 1970s.
+Executive Chef Bob Tam’s background guides his global bar menu at Bitter & Twisted Cocktail Parlour in downtown Phoenix.
+He was born in Kowloon, Hong Kong, moving with his family of eight to San Francisco in the 1970s.
 His culinary career includes sous chef at Betelnut and 7 years working in research and development at P.F.
-Chang's, and he has a daily goal of exploring authentic local ethnic spots.
+Chang's along with a daily goal of exploring Phoenix's authentic ethnic spots.
 Take his addictive Angry Panda bar snack.
 Rooted in Indonesian sambal teri kacang (fried anchovies and peanuts spiked with chile), inspired by Betelnut’s embellished version and adding chef friend Erik Hopfinger’s suggestion of lettuce cups, and gilded with pineapple and mint, this 12-years-in-the-making nibble is a signature at Bitter and Twisted.
 Chef Bob's Yum Yum Noodles are another example, and a personal favorite of mine, especially with the optional pork belly.
-Their intense flavor and perfect texture are a result of a best friend’s tip to air dry the noodles before stir-frying, Bob's quest to impart a non-MSG umami using natural/secret ingredients (inspired by Crustacean’s famous garlic noodles), letting the egg noodles soak up a buttery ginger, kecap manis, garlic and sesame sauce, and showering with cucumber and crispy shallots.
+Their intense flavor and perfect texture are a result of a best friend’s tip to air dry the noodles before stir-frying, Bob's quest to impart a non-MSG umami using natural/secret ingredients (inspired by Crustacean’s famous garlic noodles) and letting the egg noodles soak up a buttery ginger, kecap manis, garlic and sesame sauce, and showering with cucumber and crispy shallots.
 One bite, and you’ll understand why Bob says he has been researching this dish since the 1990s.

 Bitter and Twisted isn't the place to find a run-of-the-mill burger.
 Options with Chef Bob's creative spins could include a Dumpling Burger with jalapeño mayonnaise, Sichuan pickles, and an Asian chili sauce for dunking, a Pretzel Croissant Burger topped with an oozy fried egg, or the juicy Ramen Momo Burger with its pan-fried ramen bun, a Thrillist "Best Burger in Phoenix" winner.